DORA vs ISO 27018

 - **Resilience TestingAnnual basic tests; triennial threat-led penetration testing (TLPT) for critical functions.

 - **Third-Party Risk OversightDue diligence, contractual clauses, ESAs direct supervision of CTPPs.
-Compliance via ESAs technical standards; penalties up to 2% global turnover.
+Compliance via ESAs technical standards; periodic penalty payments up to 1% of average daily worldwide turnover for CTPPs.

 Why Organizations Use It